ctrueden/equilibrium/_pages/events/case-12e12.md

 ![Chained queen](../assets/images/queen-chained.png){:style="max-width: 300px"}

-[Celes Starfall](../dossiers/celes-starfall) the paladin is there.
+[Celes Skyfall](../dossiers/celes-skyfall) the paladin is there.
 She is shocked to see them appear, but moves to block them from advancing any closer.

-Starfall: "If you kill her, the Tree dies."
+Skyfall: "If you kill her, the Tree dies."

 Vondal remembers that this situation is a lot like that one time with the evil entity possessing that guy... just gotta get it out of there and kill it!